 Encouraged by the popularity of his original store, Earl later opened his second store in 1985… and more followed.
 In 1985 the Negril Express concept was integrated into Negril.
 The store was opened in Washington, DC where it was mainly a smaller carry-out only model that served strictly appetizers and beverages.
 The store turned out to be a tremendous success.
 With the opening of new stores, Earl thought it would be ideal to have a commissary to make his signature items such beef patties and coco breads.
 So, in 1989 he started the Negril Bakery which his brother, Paul, helped manage.

-Currently, there are three locations and an express style restaurant that sit adjacent to the Silver Spring, MD store.
+Currently, there are four locations spread throughout Maryland and Washington D.C.
 Negril Eatery locations offer a limited menu, which translates into simplified operations.
-Patties, pastries and rotis are expertly prepared in the Negril central commissary, located in Laurel, MD which then distributes them frozen to all Negril Eatery locations where they are baked off and offered as freshly baked.
-With the popularity of the restaurant and the Express, Earl seeks to expand his business and take a taste of his homeland food to the world.
+Patties, pastries and rotis are expertly prepared in the Negril central commissary, located in Linthicum Heights, MD which then distributes them frozen to all Negril Eatery locations where they are baked off and offered as freshly baked.
+With the popularity of the restaurants, Earl seeks to expand his business and take a taste of his homeland food to the world.